 - Approach difficult classroom conversations and changing social and cultural norms with confidence, openness, and humility

-The course is hands-on and experiential - we will engage in a variety of large and small group discussions, and you will also create and refine class materials such as syllabi and assignments for future use.
+This course is hands-on and experiential - we will engage in a variety of large and small group discussions, and you will also create and refine class materials such as activities and assignments for future use.

 Additional Course Expectations

-- Students will complete roughly 30 minutes of reading in preparation for each class.
+- Students will complete roughly 30 minutes of short readings and/or assignments in preparation for each course meeting

 SUNet ID required to log in; all SGSI correspondence sent to your Stanford email account.